cassanof/scip-typescript/README.md

   can install via `yarn global add @sourcegraph/src`.
 It’s okay if the version of your `src` command-line interface does not match the version of your Sourcegraph instance.

-## Contributing

-See [Development.md](./Development.md) for docs on how to work on this project.

-Contributors should follow the [Sourcegraph Community Code of Conduct](https://handbook.sourcegraph.com/company-info-and-process/community/code_of_conduct/).